 4. An extract or oil helps to flavor the toothpaste.
 Some people prefer to use essential oils but I don’t like using them because they are not supposed to be ingested.
 I know you spit toothpaste out but I like living on the mild side, not the wild side.
 I prefer to use mint or anise extract, or cinnamon oil.

 5. Small glass jars with tight lids.
 You can use half pint canning jars or reuse small candle jars that you’ve thoroughly cleaned.

 6. You will also need a food processor, blender, or extractor like I use.
 I like to use my juicing extractor because it pulverizes the baking soda into a fine dust.

 Once you’ve gathered all the ingredients, you are ready to go.
-This may SEEM like a lot of work to go through but one small glass container SHOULD last you a few months if not longer.
+This may SEEM like a lot of work to go through but one small glass container SHOULD last you a month if not longer.
 Also, the more you make it, the easier it gets!